FrankCyh/Nodian/README.md

-# YAML Bidirectional Relation
+# Nodian

-An [Obsidian](https://obsidian.md) plugin that automatically syncs bidirectional relations in YAML frontmatter.
+An [Obsidian](https://obsidian.md) plugin that automatically syncs bidirectional relations in YAML frontmatter. (formerly YAML Bidirectional Relation)

 When you add a wikilink to a field in one file, the plugin writes a backlink in the target file's corresponding field — and removes it when you delete the link.